-In search of a new wife, the king chose Esther, a young and very beautiful Jewish woman.
-Esther's uncle, Mordecai, cautioned her not to tell the king that she was a Jew.
+In search of a new wife, the king chose Esther, a strong and very clever Jewish woman.
+Esther's relative, Mordecai, cautioned her not to tell the king that she was a Jew.

 King Ahashverosh bestowed a special honor on Haman, his power-hungry assistant, telling all the people in his kingdom to bow down to Haman.
 As a Jew, Mordecai refused.
 Haman became enraged and devised a plan to kill all the Jews.
-He even bribed the king into signing the declaration.
+He even convinced the king to sign the declaration.

 To determine the date the Jews were to be attacked, Haman drew lots ("purim" in Hebrew).
 Mordecai, however, discovered Haman's evil scheme and revealed it to Esther.
-Esther decided she must tell Ahashverosh, even if it meant her life.
+Esther decided she must tell King Ahashverosh, even if it meant her life.